Nacua, Hall rally BYU to 31-28 victory over Boise State - KTVZ

 The Cougars passed up a chip-shot field goal on fourth-and-goal from the half-foot line with one second remaining in the half.
 But after four combined timeouts in a game of cat-and-mouse, Lopini Katoa’s dive off right tackle was stuffed by Boise State’s Ezekiel Noa at the goal line.

-But that was a decision BYU coach Kalani Sitake won’t be scrutinized for too much after the Cougars escaped with a victory.
+But that was a decision Sitake won’t be scrutinized for too much after the Cougars escaped with a victory.

 Boise State, which mustered only 76 yards of offense in the first half, found its rhythm in the second half and turned the game into a see-saw affair.
 There were six lead changes in the second half as neither defense had much of an answer for the offensive explosion.